Sylpherius/Sylpherius.github.io/index.md

 *HTML/CSS* -Many classes touch upon these two topics so I have a solid understanding of how to utilize them and have confidence in quickly learning anything I haven't used before.

 ## Experience (outside school)
+### *Leica Geosystems Internship (June-September, 2019)*
+Leica Geosystems focuses its efforts on producing products and systems for geographical measurement and surveying.

 ### *JD.com Internship (June-September, 2018)*
 JD.com is China's largest online retailer and its biggest overall retailer.
 I worked at a US branch of the company in Mountain View, CA. I was an intern in the AI NLP branch and worked in the backend for this project.